vasilakisfil/Introspected-REST/README.md

 "link context has a link relation type resource at link target, which has target attributes".
 As a result, this RFC provides us a representation-agnoistic mechanism through which we can announce link relations of the current visitied URL, along with their relation types.
-For instance, the following example (also taken from the RFC)
+For instance, the following example
 ```
 Link: <http://example.com/TheBook/chapter2>; rel="previous";
      title="previous chapter"